charguer/optitrust/sc_artifact.md

    ./update_by_copy.sh
 ```

 The effect is to load all the libraries needed for building and installing OptiTrust(only inside the container).
-Then it will generate the file pic_optimized_single.c inside `${OPTITRUST}/case_studies/pic/simulations` directory.
+Then it will generate the file pic_optimized_single.c in `${OPTITRUST}/case_studies/pic/simulations` directory.

 ## Figure out the IDs of the cores that should be assigned to the execution